thanhbinh0995/safefood/README.md

+-- Clone code from github
-You need Config vitual host
+-- Install composer, afetr that run in command line: composer install -- You need Config vitual host
-In Xampp, follow step by this website: https://john-dugan.com/wamp-vhost-setup/ Create database that name is safefood, after that run: php yii migrate
+In Xampp, follow step by this website: https://john-dugan.com/wamp-vhost-setup/ -- Create database that name is safefood, after that run: php yii migrate

 Yii 2 Advanced Project Template
 ===============================